THE TARMAK (TRANSITIONAL COLEMAK) LEARNING LAYOUTS

 Q: Can I learn the L>U>I loop earlier?
 It's so cute and I want to do it as a warm-up for things to come.

 A: The first "Tarmac" layouts had the LUI loop as the first step, but that didn't give enough benefit for the effort and led to some nasty same-finger bigrams (when you have to use the same finger for two consecutive strokes – I hate that).
-Depending on your OS/platform, you may move the LUI loop if you wish.
-It may give a little extra benefit in step 3 or 4, and it's small and quite easy to learn – but on the other hand you may want to finish the big loop as soon as possible.
-Ask me for how to do this if you're interested.
+You may move the LUI loop if you wish; ask me for how to do this if you're interested.
+It's small and quite easy to learn – but on the other hand you may want to finish the big loop as soon as possible.
 But beware that if you do the LUI loop before the O is in place you may incur bad OI/IO bigrams.

 DREYMAR'S BIG(!)
 BAG OF TRICKS?!?
 HALP, I'M NEW HERE!